The Peace Corps’ Agency Equity Plan

 On the first day of the Biden-Harris Administration, President Biden signed Executive Order 13985 on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.
 This Executive Order calls for a comprehensive approach for the Federal Government to transform itself—for fairness and equity to become more than ideals, to be principles embedded in the daily practices by which the Government serves its people.
 It also outlines a vision of equity that promotes fair and just treatment of all individuals, including those historically underserved, across a range of dimensions from race, gender, and sexual orientation to geography, income, and disability.

 The work extends to the Peace Corps, an agency that is powered by people who bring their individual culture, identity, and life experience together in the spirit of world peace and friendship.
-The Peace Corps is acutely focused on promoting Intercultural Competence, Diversity, Equity Inclusion and Accessibility (ICDEIA) at every level of the organization – among Volunteers, staff and communities.
+The Peace Corps is acutely focused on promoting Intercultural Competence, Diversity, Equity Inclusion and Accessibility (ICDEIA) at every level of the organization – among Volunteers, staff, and in the communities in which Volunteers serve.

 This work is not just an initiative nor a process with an end.
 The agency’s very mission depends on fostering a deliberate practice and culture of ICDEIA until it is inseparable from our way of connecting, doing, and being.